How We Place our Pups:

 The next step, is to look at the dog in front of me.
-While titles aren't the ONLY thing that matter, it is a starting point to proving that a doing is worthy of being used in a program...
-I show my dogs because I want to see how they look compared to other dogs of their breed.
+While titles aren't the ONLY thing that matter, it is a starting point to proving that a particular dog is worthy of being used in a program...
+I show my dogs because I want to see how they adhere to the AKC breed Standard, compared to other dogs of their breed.
 Its extremely hard to look at one's dog and be totally unbiased.
 Alot of breeders, myself included, tend to nit pick at our dog's faults.
-Sometimes its hard to see their virtues.
-I show my dogs because I want to see them against other dogs in the ring.
+Sometimes, its hard to see their virtues.
+I compete in conformation shows with my dogs, because I want to see them against other dogs in the ring.
 The whole purpose of dog shows was to choose the best breeding stock.
 I still believe that is the case.
-A championship title has its merit and it does show that a dog who has one has defeated many dogs of his own breed in order to get it.
+A championship title has merit and it does prove that a dog, who has one, has defeated many dogs of his own breed in order to get it.

 Another thing I look at is the dog's health tests and just as importantly a few of the dog's littermates health tests.
 While science has made testing more available, its not a failsafe and one still cant predict the onset of disease with testing.
 Testing is a tool for breeders to better understand the dog in front of them.
 Again, if possible, I like to see the tests from multiple dogs in a litter instead of just one dog as that will give me a better picture of how the dogs reproduce.